James Birrell: Notable projects

-From 1961–66 James Birrell practiced as The University of Queensland Staff Architect.
+From 1961 to 1966 James Birrell practiced as The University of Queensland Staff Architect.
 In this position he designed and documented Union College, which was constructed in five stages from 1964 and 1972.
 Union College was highly commended after its construction.
 It was visually pleasing while also being innovative in terms of the structure and its response to pre-existing site conditions.
 Union College received a High Commendation award from Arts and Architecture journal as one of the best ten new buildings in Australia at the time.

-During his tenure as staff architect James Birrell was also responsible for the JD Story Administration Building (1965) the Agriculture and Entomology Building, now known as the Hartley Teakle Building (1966).
+During his tenure as staff architect James Birrell was also responsible for the JD Story Administration Building (1965) and the Agriculture and Entomology Building, now known as the Hartley Teakle Building (1966).
 Birrell was also responsible for the design of the campus plan at James Cook University in Townsville, and several of its early buildings 1964–1970.
 In 1965 Birrell became President of the Australian Planning Institute.